FacerOfGod/bookbot/README.md

 ```

 ## 🚀 2nd Project Goals
-- Create a UI where you can simply drag and drop files
+- Create a GUI where you can simply drag and drop files
 - Have visual represation of the number of characters on a chart
 - Deploy the program on a website

+### How it went:

+This part of the project has been quite challenging since I’ve never built a GUI in Python before.
+I chose to work with **PySide6** and **Matplotlib** to tackle it.
+Along the way, I realized that my initial file structure wasn’t well-designed — I had lumped the GUI logic, styles, and controllers all into a single `.py` file.
+This made the code hard to read and even harder to scale.

+To fix this, I restructured the project by separating the GUI components, styling, and logic into distinct modules.
+I took inspiration from my past **Kotlin group project**, where we followed a similar structure, and applying that same pattern here has made the codebase much cleaner and easier to manage.